microsoft/vsts-docker/README.md

+# Deprecated and archived

+This repo is deprecated and has been archived.
+Related to this repo, Azure Pipelines hosted images are generated in the [azure-pipelines-image-generation](https://github.com/Microsoft/azure-pipelines-image-generation) repo.

 # vsts-docker
 This is the source code repository of Docker extension for Visual Studio Team Services.
 This extension contains VSTS build tasks to work with Docker.